 Even though the Septuagint was written in Greek, the Sacred Name (Tetragrammaton) hwhy was first written into the text in gold Hebrew letters.
 Being ignorant of Hebrew, the readers of the Greek text mistakenly pronounced the Hebrew Tetragrammaton "Pipi," as the Greek pi, “ π ” resembled the Hebrew he, “ ה ”.

 The Latin translations became standard for the Roman church and the Latin letters IHVH appeared for the Hebrew Tetragrammaton.
-At that time the vowel I was equivalent to the Y. The V had the sound of W, "oo."(Write for our ministudy, Spelling the Sacred Name, V or W?)
+At that time the vowel I was equivalent to the Y. The V had the sound of W, "oo."(Read our ministudy, Spelling the Sacred Name, V or W?)

 The capital I soon had a tail added, a modification popularized by Dutch printers, so that the Tetragrammaton began to appear as JHVH.
 Although it looked like our J, the Latin letter J was pronounced as the letter i in police or machine.